GaloisInc/FAW/docs/tutorial-distribution.md

 # Introduction

 A FAW distribution is a specific configuration of the FAW.
-It is usually associated with a specific format/corpus; for example, the FAW repository contains a small set of distributions for file formats including one for PDFs.
+It is usually associated with a specific format; for example, the FAW repository contains a small set of distributions for file formats including one for PDFs.

 In this tutorial, we will look at creating a new CSV distribution from scratch.
 Additional information can also be found by looking at how the example distributions have been put together; in particular, the corresponding `config.json5` files often contain comments about configuring/using particular features of the FAW.
+See for example the configuration files for [PDF](/pdf/config.json5) and [NITF](/nitf/config.json5) distributions.

 # Getting Started